A C# record is a lightweight, data-focused type mainly used for storing and representing values rather than behaviors. Introduced in C# 9, the record

 record struct Point(int X, int Y); |

-from regular class
+apart from a regular class

 Immutability